-Knowing what, when and how often to eat, will keep you full, maximize your muscle growth and also maximize your fat loss.
+Knowing what, when and how often to eat, will keep you full while also maximizing your fat loss.
 Here’s an idea on meal timing, plus a free sample daily meal plan.

 It doesn’t really matter if you choose to eat before of after a workout.
-But you MUST eat breakfast.
 Your body is better at metabolizing carbs in the morning and post workout, so have some carbs for breakfast.
 If you have done a workout, try to eat breakfast within 30-40 minutes post workout.
 Also make sure you’re eating lots of protein and fiber at breakfast to keep you full for the rest of the day.

 Make yourself a protein smoothie with 1 scoop of protein, 1 cup of almond milk, ½ banana, 1 cup of berries, 1 tablespoon of chia seeds and 1 tablespoon of natural peanut butter (optional).
 You can even make this the night before.
 If smoothies aren’t your things, make some scrambled eggs with 1-2 eggs and 2 egg whites, a few slices of bacon (cut off the extra fat), wilted spinach or kale, and some baked beans.
 Also have 2 large glasses of water (more if you’ve exercised).

-Eat a morning snack to avoid wanting to eat big at lunch.
+Eat a morning snack to avoid overeating at lunch.
 Try a piece of fruit, small tub of yoghurt, or a protein ball.
 1 large glass of water.

 Avoid starchy carbs at lunch and instead focus on lean protein and vegetables and salad.
 Make yourself a big salad with chicken (or an alternative protein), salad, veggies and a pesto dressing.
 2 large glasses of water.